ansys/pymapdl/doc/source/getting_started/faq.rst

 than the one used by PyMAPDL.

 In the MAPDL GUI, the graphics configuration can change how the results are shown.
+Each graphics configuration realizes entity selection and averaging differently.
-By default, the graphics configuration is set to ``Power graphics``.
+By default, the graphics configuration is set to ``Power Graphics``.
 However, PyMAPDL connects to an MAPDL instance running in batch mode, which by default uses the ``Full Graphics`` configuration.
 This difference in the graphics configuration can affect averaging as well.